sunshangquan/logit-standardization-KD/README.md

 #### Results and Logs

+We put the training logs in `logs` and hyper-linked below.
+The name of each log file is formated with `KD_TYPE,TEACHER,STUDENT,BASE_TEMPERATURE,KD_WEIGHT.txt`.
+Due to average operation and randomness, there may be slight difference between the reported results and the logged results.

 1. Teacher and student have identical structures

 | Teacher <br> Student |ResNet32x4 <br> ResNet8x4|VGG13 <br> VGG8|Wrn_40_2 <br> Wrn_40_1|Wrn_40_2 <br> Wrn_16_2|ResNet56 <br> ResNet20|ResNet110 <br> ResNet32|ResNet110 <br> ResNet20|